 03 Tashiding Monastery

-You have to earn Tashiding.
-The last stretch is a steep, uneven climb past whitewashed chortens and mani stones carved with mantras, and by the time you reach the top your calves are burning and the wind has picked up.
-Then the ridge opens out, and you see why pilgrims have been making this walk for over three centuries — a long line of stupas, the Bhumchu shrine, and a 360-degree view of forested hills folding into each other.
+Tashiding makes you work for it.
+The last stretch is a steep, uneven climb past white chortens and stone mantras carved into mani stones.
+By the time you reach the top, your legs are tired and the wind is strong.
+Then the path opens up, and you see why pilgrims have walked here for over 300 years — rows of stupas, the Bhumchu shrine, and hills stretching out in every direction.

-Founded in 1641 by Ngadak Sempa Chempo, one of the three lamas of Yuksom, Tashiding sits on a heart-shaped hill between the Rathong and Rangeet rivers.
-It is considered the holiest monastery in Sikkim by many followers of the Nyingma school.
-The site itself was blessed, according to tradition, by Guru Rinpoche in the 8th century.
+The monastery was founded in 1641 by Ngadak Sempa Chempo, one of three lamas from Yuksom.
+It sits on a heart-shaped hill between the Rathong and Rangeet rivers.
+Many Nyingma Buddhists consider it the holiest monastery in Sikkim.
+Tradition says Guru Rinpoche blessed this site in the 8th century.

-The Bumchu festival, held on the 14th and 15th day of the first month of the Tibetan calendar (usually February or March), is the reason most pilgrims time their visit.
-A sacred pot of water, sealed for a year, is opened by the lamas — the level inside is believed to forecast the year ahead.
-A few drops are mixed with fresh water and distributed.
+Most pilgrims plan their trip around the Bumchu festival.
+It happens on the 14th and 15th day of the first Tibetan month, usually in February or March.
+A sacred pot of water, sealed for a year, is opened by the lamas.
+The water level inside is believed to predict how the coming year will go.
+A few drops are mixed with fresh water and shared among everyone there.

 Planning an East Sikkim spiritual circuit?